Prosecco & Petals

 Wear stick on cooling patches: Cold gel patches are designed to provide targeted cooling: These will cool down your core temperature for a prolonged period and keep you feeling energised.
 It is recommended, to wear these at the base of your spine and just below the collar.

-Limit photographs that are taken in direct sunlight: For most grooms, photos are an essential part of the day, and it is worth making sure these are not taken in direct sunlight; especially if you are sensitive to the sun, will go red or are likely to squint.
+Limit photographs that are taken in direct sunlight: For most grooms, photos are an essential part of the day, and it is worth making sure these are not taken in direct sunlight; especially if you are sensitive to the sun.
 Unlike your bride, you will not have makeup to cover up with later if you get the sun, so make sure to ask your photographers to scope out photogenic shady spots when they arrive.

 Often wedding suits are bought a few months in advance, so the fit and material, which were comfortable at the time may be a little too hot in mid-summer.
 If you are reading this and still looking for the right suit, make sure to factor in your wedding season when choosing your suit fabric and colour.
 Wherever, possible it is recommended to go for suits that are a natural material or a mix for added breathability.

 If you have already chosen your suit, it is not too late to make a few minor adaptions to keep you cool on your big day: